pryv/dev-site/source/roadmap.md

 # Released

+## 31.07.2020 - Develop your iOS applications with Pryv.io

+Our new [Swift library](https://github.com/pryv/lib-swift) facilitates writing iOS apps for a Pryv.io platform, and provides a [bridge](https://github.com/pryv/bridge-ios-healthkit) between HealthKit data samples and Pryv.io streams.

+Discover it in our sample [iOS app](https://github.com/pryv/app-ios-swift-example) on this video:

 ## 24.07.2020 - View and share data

 Following our [Collect survey data tutorial](https://github.com/pryv/app-web-examples/tree/master/collect-survey-data), enable your users to visualize and share data with our new template web app.